The First Commandment is recorded in Exodus 20:3: “You shall have no other gods before Me.” It tells us to put God first.

 The right type of fear of God is not terror or torment, but reverence and deep respect that recognizes God’s almighty power and puts God first.
 This healthy respect should grow into a deep appreciation of God’s love and His laws and way of life.
 We must grow from obeying God out of fear to obeying God out of love (1 John 4:18; 5:3).

-How we break the First Commandment by not putting God first
+First Commandment violations by not putting God first

 There are many pitfalls and temptations that can lead us to disobey the First Commandment.
 This commandment is not just about pagan gods and false religions.
 Anything that we put as higher priority than the true God causes us to sin.